Fire Emblem: The Sacred Stones

 World Map Highlights

-During the game's intro there are graphics in the shape of each country which are used to highlight said country as the narration discusses them.
-One unused world map highlight exists in the game with the label "?" which seems to match up with Darkling Woods, the location of the game's final chapter.
+During the game's intro, there are graphics in the shape of each country which are used to highlight said country as the narration discusses them.
+One unused world map highlight exists in the game with the label "?"; its shape seems to match up with Darkling Woods, the location of the game's final chapter.

 World Map Location Icons